Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 The Hakata Dontaku Festival is a famous festival in Fukuoka that takes place on May 3rd and 4th.

-It is a colorful parade of people dressed in traditional clothing that includes dancers, musicians, and performers.
+It is a colourful parade of people dressed in traditional clothing, including dancers, musicians, and performers.

 Floral Wonders